larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 decorum of the community.

 The moderation policy goals are as follows:

 - Apply consistent, fair, and timely moderation of communication without regard to one's position or previous contributions across all IETF channels;
 - Disagreements are addressed through appeals;
 - Balance transparency against both privacy of individuals involved and further disruption to the community;
-- Provide a means for moderators to reconsider decisions; and
+- Allow moderators to reconsider decisions; and
 - Provide the broadest possible latitude to moderators, so that they may have the flexibility to address a broad range of individuals and circumstances.